-It is the goal of the Union Presbyterian Seminary community to be as open and accessible as possible.
-Students with requests or concerns involving the accommodations of physical disabilities are directed to speak with Director of Student Services Mimi Siff and to provide supporting documentation at least four weeks in advance of the time the accommodation will be needed.
+It is the goal of our community to be as open and accessible as possible.
+Students with requests or concerns involving the accommodations of physical disabilities are directed to speak with the director of student services and to provide supporting documentation at least four weeks in advance of the time the accommodation will be needed.